 The Church Founders

-In 1054 AD a formal split occurred when Pope Leo IX, Head of the Roman Branch excommunicated the Patriarch of Constantinople, Michael Cerularius Leader of the Eastern branch, who in turn condemned the pope in mutual excommunication.
-The churches remain divided and separate to the present date.
+In 1054 AD a formal split occurred when Pope Leo IX, Head of the Roman Branch excommunicated the Patriarch of Constantinople, Michael Cerularius Leader of the Eastern branch, who in turn condemned the pope in mutual ex-communication.

 When he died his two sons divided their rule, one taking the Eastern portion of the empire and ruling from Constantinople and the other taking the western portion, ruling from Rome.

-In 324 AD Constantine became sole ruler of the Roman Empire, reuniting an empire that had been split among rival rulers since the retirement of Domitian in 305.
+In 324 AD Constantine became the sole ruler of the Roman Empire, reuniting an empire that had been split among rival rulers since the retirement of Domitian in 305.
 Constantine, the first Christian emperor, reunified the empire but found the Church bitterly divided over the nature of Jesus.

 This Nicene creed reads: "We believe in one God the Father Almighty, Maker of all things visible and invisible; and in one Lord Jesus Christ, the Son of God, begotten of the Father, only begotten, that is, from the substance of the Father, God from God, Light from Light, True God from True God, Begotten, not made, of one substance with the Father through Whom all things were made."